iss-apps/onboarding-checklist/staff-onboarding.md

 - [ ] **Sign into Chrome with your school account**
   - Open Chrome and follow prompts to sign-in
+  - IT will assist with your first login, and you will be prompted to scan your MFA QR code.
+You may scan the code into your phone and/or iPad.
+Enter the time-based code to proceed.
   - When prompted, choose **"No, continue to use profile for school"**
   - Enable **"Turn on Sync"** to sync bookmarks and settings